 Our current research students work mainly in cultural and historical studies from the Middle Ages to the present day, including literary studies, film and cinema studies; theatre studies; literary and cultural theory; and the history of ideas.
 In the field of literary and cultural studies, applications are further welcome from students with interests in the study of nation, identity and memory; gender; realism and modernism; the classical tradition; and comparative literature and performance.
 The Department's links with European Studies also provide an important focus for research on migrant communities; post-1945 political movements; gender and politics; international relations; European identities and German history.

 As a research student, you will have designated primary and secondary supervisors, and most students will see their supervisor at least every two weeks during the first year of research.
 We will monitor your progress through termly written reports and annual reviews.
-You will be strongly encouraged to attend research seminars in the department and beyond, and expected to present your research in the departmental seminar at some point.
-We offer a dedicated study space for our postgraduate research students on the fourth floor of our Virginia Woolf building.
+You will be strongly encouraged to attend research seminars and reading groups in the department and beyond, and will have opportunities to present your research.
+We offer a dedicated study space for our postgraduate research students on the fifth floor of our Virginia Woolf building.
 Our students benefit from funds to subsidise student attendance at conferences, and to contribute towards research costs.
 As a student, you will also have access to the facilities of the Institute of Modern Languages Research.

 The Joint-PhD is an innovative integrated programme that offers unique opportunities for the very best PhD supervision in a pan-European context.
 The programmes offered provide candidates with the opportunity to divide their PhD study between two prestigious universities enjoying full supervision at both.
 While supervisions and regular graduate seminars enable students to construct a theoretical, historical and systematic framework for their research, the Joint-PhD also organizes international colloquia and workshops at which students can present and discuss their work with peers and academic staff across the institutions involved.
 The programme builds on an extensive network of existing institutional links, joint teaching experience and collaborative graduate programmes between King’s and the partner universities.